Polish lawmakers back Holocaust bill, drawing Israeli outrage, U.S. concern

 Many thousands of Poles risked their lives to protect their Jewish neighbors; Israel’s Yad Vashem Holocaust center recognizes 6,706 Poles as “righteous among nations” for bravery in resisting the Holocaust, more than any other nationality.

-But Poland has also gone through a painful public debate in recent years about guilt and reconciliation over the Holocaust, after the publication of research showing some Poles participated in the Nazi German atrocities.
+But Poland has also gone through a painful public debate in recent years after the publication of research showing some Poles participated in the Nazi atrocities.
 Many Poles have refused to accept such findings, which have challenged a national narrative that the country was solely a victim.

 A 2017 survey by the Polish Center for Research on Prejudice showed that more than 55 percent of Poles were “annoyed” by talk of Polish participation in crimes against Jews.